FormulaCarbon/Spectra/contributions.md

 - Added Login, Signup, and ability to add assignments
 - Did Small Fixes

 Aanya Kotla:
+- So far, I:
+- Added the daily streak feature
+- Added navigating through classrooms feature
+- Added the about page
+- Started work on the wiki

 Sriprajnav Koduri:
+- So far, I:
+- Styled and updated all the pages to look better
+- Setup pytest
+- Revamped the UI to be more modern

 Outlook and future work: